Barbecue Smoked Pulled Pork recipe - Carolina Style

 Step 2:

-In a medium glass bowl mix the ingredients of the basting Mop pulled pork sauce recipe described above.
+In a medium glass bowl mix the ingredients of the basting Mop described above.

 You will apply this Mop after first putting the pork roast on the grill and once every hour during the cooking session.

-Preheat the grill to a steady temperature of 225F.
+Preheat the grill or barbecue to a temperature of 200F - 225F.

 Setup the grill for Indirect cooking.

-Soak 2 cups of hickory wood chips in a 50/50 water/apple juice mix if using that or have on hand 1/2 cup hickory smoking pellets.
+Soak 2 cups of hickory wood chips in a 50/50 water/apple juice mix if using that or have on hand 1 cup of hickory smoking pellets.

-If using a gas grill to make this pulled pork recipe then prepare the smoking box or make the smoking pouches described on this smoker grill page.
+If using a gas grill then prepare the smoking box or make the smoking pouches described on this smoker grill page.

 Step 3:

-Remove the pork roast from the refrigerator, keep it covered and allow it to come to room temperature while the grill is preheating to 225F.
+Remove the pork roast from the refrigerator, keep it covered and allow it to come to room temperature while the grill is preheating.

 Add 1/2 cup hickory smoking wood or a handful of smoking pellets to the fire.